latetedemelon/snaptrade-to-sheets/README.md

 A Google Sheets add-on that connects your brokerage accounts to Google Sheets, enabling automated portfolio tracking, transaction history, and account balance monitoring directly in your spreadsheets.

+## What Does It Do?

+This integration allows you to:
+- **Connect multiple brokerage accounts** from 20+ brokerages (Robinhood, Schwab, Fidelity, E*TRADE, Interactive Brokers, and more)
+- **Track your portfolio** with real-time holdings, balances, and account summaries
+- **Monitor transactions** with detailed transaction history and categorization
+- **Automate data refresh** directly from Google Sheets menus

+All data is fetched securely using the SnapTrade API with HMAC-SHA256 authentication, and your credentials are stored safely in Google Apps Script properties.

 ## Before You Begin: SnapTrade Account and API Credentials

 SnapTrade offers a free account that you can use to connect your brokerage accounts and access the API used by this add-on.